jierui-cell/sedimix/README.md

 10. **snp_panel_bed** (Optional):
    - Path to a BED file defining regions of interest based on the SNP panel.
-   - Commented out by default.
+   - Only required if use_snp_panel is set to True.
+Commented out by default.

 11. **calculate_from_mapdamage**:
    - Boolean (True or False) to indicate whether to perform additional analysis using mapDamage results.